MartinMenabue/LeetCode_Companion/README.md

 * Open the `solution.py` file in your favourite IDE and start solving the problem!

-* Run the following command to test your solution
+* Run the following command to test your solution:
 ```bash
 python3 main.py run <problem_name>
 ```
 where `<problem_name>` is the name of the problem you want to test.

-* If you want to submit your solution, run the following command
+* If you want to submit your solution, run the following command:
 ```bash
 python3 main.py submit <problem_name>
 ```